GGRice/comp_robo_final_project/ProjectProposal.md

 # Timeline
 Meetings: Wednesdays 7-9, Saturdays 11-1
-11/10 *11-12*
+11/10 *11-12 Find algorithms*
-11/13: *Research into other algorithms, pick the one we want to try first*
+11/13: *Pick the algorithm we want to try first, look into mapping and communication methods, create general code architecture*
-11/14 *7-9*
+11/14 *7-9 Start mapping and communication code, make a maze*
-11/16: *Pick mapping algorithm and communication method, start work on these.
-Have general code architecture*
+11/16: *Continue working on mapping and communicating, hopefully finish before Thanksgiving break*
 **THANKSGIVING BREAK**
 11/27: *Finish mapping and communication code, have it working.
 Start work on overlaying code*
 11/28 *7-9*